How the Private Voice Took Hold

 Newport 1965: The Night Folk Went Electric

-When Bob Dylan took the stage with an electric band in July 1965, people had an immediate and mixed reaction.
-Supported by the musicians who would later form The Band, he played a loud, amplified set that included “Maggie’s Farm” and “Like a Rolling Stone.”
-Some people in the audience cheered.
+When Bob Dylan took the stage with an electric band on July 25, 1965, the reaction was immediate and divided.
+Backed by members of the Paul Butterfield Blues Band and Al Kooper, he played a loud, amplified set that included “Maggie’s Farm” and “Like a Rolling Stone.”
+Some people cheered.
 Others booed.
-People have been debating the details of the night for decades, but the symbolic weight of the event is clear.
-A line had been crossed.
+The details remain debated, but the symbolic charge of the set does not.

 The controversy revealed deeper disagreements about what it means to be authentic.
 Was sincerity defined by sound, by intention, or by audience expectation?
 Could a songwriter who is also interested in politics use a drum kit without losing credibility?
 These questions would resurface later, when indie artists were also accused of selling out.